KEYS CANDIDATE SEEKING STATE OFFICE DISQUALIFIED

 a red, white and blue sign with the words election on it

-Before a qualifying period concluded on June 14, Key Largo resident Jose Peixoto withdrew his name for County Commission’s District 5 seat to challenge Republican incumbent state Rep. Jim Mooney in the August primary.
+Before a qualifying period concluded on June 14, Key Largo resident Jose Peixoto withdrew his name for the county commission’s District 5 seat to challenge Republican incumbent state Rep. Jim Mooney in the August primary.

 Peixoto was shown as qualified for the District 120 race for a brief moment on the Florida Division of Elections website.
-By the time a noon deadline approached, Peixoto’s name was taken off the site as a qualified candidate.
+By the time a noon deadline approached, Peixoto’s name was taken off the site as a candidate for District 120.

 “It’s some inside work, I think.
 We have lawyers looking at it, so I can’t say anything more at this time.”

-Peixoto, who previously ran for county commission in 2020 and 2022, told Keys Weekly on June 14 he believes he has a better chance of winning Florida’s District 120 seat, which represents the Florida Keys and a portion of Miami-Dade.
+Peixoto, who ran for county commission in 2020 and 2022, told Keys Weekly on June 14 he believes he had a better chance of winning Florida’s District 120 seat, which represents the Florida Keys and a portion of Miami-Dade.

 a man in a red shirt and a red hat